 Parsing data into variables:

-Variables can also be loaded directly from the set device with the send and collect commands or from files and strings with the loadvars command.
+loadvars command.
 By using the trigger and terminator attributes of the send and collect commands, the input that comes in between them is loaded into the designated variable (var attribute).
 This collection variable could be just one nice and neat single value captured between the trigger and terminator, but it's often an alphanumeric string that must be parsed (split) into individual variables.
-This is achieved using the loadvars command that parses strings with multiple values into individual variables.
+This is achieved using the

 Example: